-At CouncilClaims.co.uk, we provide information on how to make a compensation claim against councils and local authorities for accidents caused by their negligence.
-Whether you have tripped on a raised pavement or a pot hole, been injured in a council house or have suffered an accident or illness while working for a local council, you could have a valid claim.
+We provide information on making a compensation claim against councils and local authorities for accidents caused by their negligence.
+Whether you have tripped on a raised pavement or a pothole, been injured in a council house, or suffered an accident or illness while working for a local council, you could have a valid injury claim.

 Councils and local authorities are responsible for the maintenance and upkeep of public spaces and properties.
 They owe a duty of care to people that use these publicly owned areas to ensure they are safe to use.
 Failing to meet this duty of care can, and often does, result in accidents and injuries.
 If this has happened to you within the past three years, you could be entitled to make a personal injury claim.